goutymcgoutface/public/README.md

 * How will regression deal with potential time delay of change in uric acid levels?
 E.g. imagine that one beer is drunk on day 1, but the resulting change in uric acid occurs on day 4.
 (Ask RowChief about this)
 * What's the timeline for metabolising purines to uric acid?
 * Is there any value in being genetically screened for the particular mutation?
 (If you had this though, what would you do with the knowledge?)
+* Probability of your rheumatologist having kittens when he finds out you've blatantly ignored his advice = high.
+Is what's being proposed here sufficient for him to write up as a letter to a journal? (probably not sufficient for a paper with a single subject...)
+Can I find out somehow if he is active in research?

 # Coda -- philosophy behind this approach